 When you order a half chicken in the big beer tents on the Wiesn they split a chicken and that is all you get on a plate.
 Typically people will buy a soft Bavarian pretzel to go with.

 The short answer is obvious – whatever you are in the mood for.
-Roasted potatoes, roasted or grilled vegetables, salad etc are all good options.
+Roasted potatoes, roasted or grilled vegetables, German fries, salad etc, are all good options.

 In true beer garden fashion we chose fries garnished with parsley and simple German cucumber salad – Gurkensalat, to go with our festive roasted half chickens.
 Absolutely delightful combo.
 And the cucumber salad is soo simple to make.